Getting Started

 INFO[20:34:44] translate extension 'pg_mooncake' to package: pg_mooncake_18

-This uses an “alias translation” mechanism to translate clean PG kernel/extension logical package names into actual RPM/DEB lists.
-If you don’t need alias translation, you can use apt/dnf directly,
+This uses the “alias translation” mechanism to map clean PG kernel/extension logical names into real RPM/DEB lists.
+If you do not need translation, use apt/dnf directly,

-pig install vector -n # Without translation, installs the package literally named 'vector' (a log collector from pigsty-infra repo)
+pig install vector -n # no translation, installs a component named vector (from pigsty-infra repo)

 Alias Translation

-PostgreSQL kernels and extensions correspond to a series of RPM/DEB packages.
-Remembering these packages is tedious, so pig provides many common aliases to simplify the installation process:
+PostgreSQL kernels and extensions map to many RPM/DEB packages.
+Remembering them is painful, so pig provides common aliases to simplify installation.

-For example, on EL systems, the following aliases will be translated to the corresponding RPM package list on the right:
+For example, on EL systems the following aliases translate to the RPM lists on the right:

-pgsql: "postgresql$v postgresql$v-server postgresql$v-libs postgresql$v-contrib postgresql$v-plperl postgresql$v-plpython3 postgresql$v-pltcl postgresql$v-llvmjit"
+pgsql: "postgresql$v postgresql$v-server postgresql$v-libs postgresql$v-contrib postgresql$v-plperl postgresql$v-plpython3 postgresql$v-pltcl"

-Note that the $v placeholder is replaced with the PG major version number, so when you use the pgsql alias, $v is actually replaced with 18, 17, etc.
+Note the $v placeholder is replaced by the PG major version.
+When you use the pgsql alias, $v becomes 18, 17, etc.

-Therefore, when you install the pg17-server alias, on EL it actually installs postgresql17-server, postgresql17-libs, postgresql17-contrib, and on Debian/Ubuntu it installs postgresql-17 — pig handles all the details.
+So when you install the pg18-server alias, EL actually installs postgresql18-server, postgresql18-libs, postgresql18-contrib, while Debian/Ubuntu installs postgresql-18.
+Pig handles all details.

 Common PostgreSQL Aliases